RKLong/Pewlett_Hackard_Analysis/README.md

 ![retiring_employees_multiple_entries](resources/Retirement_titles.png)

-* After removing the duplicate entries of employees from the previous table, it show us that there are 90,398 employees retiring within the next four years
+* After removing the duplicate entries of employees from the previous table, it show us that there are 90,398 employees retiring within the next four years.

 ![etiring_employees_single_entries](resources/Unique_titles.png)